getempower/api-documentation/README.md

   "isIntroCta": false, // whether or not the CTA is an Intro CTA "scheduledLaunchTimeMts": 1563967360107, // millisecond unix timestamp; if the CTA created and deployed immediately, same as the createdMts
-  "activeUntilMts": null, // millisecond unix timestamp f the CTA should be disabled at any point "shouldUseAdvancedTargeting": true, // one of true or false
+  "activeUntilMts": null, // millisecond unix timestamp.
+The CTA will be disabled after this point.
+  "shouldUseAdvancedTargeting": true, // true or false

   // a dictionary detailing which filters to use for the targeting of this CTA.
 All unused filters are set to null "advancedTargetingFilter": {
-      "tag": [59], // id of the tag
-      "token": null, // this will be a deprecated field shortly "role": {"organizer": false, "volunteer": true, "campaignDirector": true}, // only keys possible "state": ["WI"], // list of states of the users who should see the CTA "region": [3368], // list of regions of the users who should see the CTA "zipCode": ["53201"], // list of zip codes to target users by "joinDate": {"type": "between", "toMts": 1600981504354, "fromMts": 1600549504354}, // currently, only the "between" type is supported, can not create multiple date filters, so this is just one dictionary
+      "joinDate": {"type": "between", "toMts": 1600981504354, "fromMts": 1600549504354}, // currently, only the "between" type is supported, can not create multiple date filters, so this is just one dictionary
-      "listSize": {"max": 10, "min": 0, "type": "between"}, //  currently, only the "between" type is supported, only one possible set of entries here
+      "region": [3368], // list of regions of the users who should see the CTA "role": {"campaignDirector": true, "organizer": false, "volunteer": true, "contact": false}, // only keys possible "assignedTo": ["fbei678"], // when targeting by a leader's parent, a list of those parents "listSize": {"max": 10, "min": 0, "type": "between"}, //  currently, only the "between" type is supported, only one possible set of entries here
-      "assignedTo": ["fbei678"], // when targeting by a leader's parent, a list of those parents "outreachTask": null, // not currently implemented
-      "lastActiveDate": null, // not currently implemented
-      "hasContactsInState": ["WI"], // filter by whether volunteers have contacts in this list of states "hasContactsWithSurveyResponse": [{"ctaId": 648, "answerValue": "No", "questionKey": 2}] // a list of dictionaries if multiple filters applied
+      "hasContactsInState": ["WI"], // filter by whether volunteers have contacts in this list of states "hasCtaResponse": [{"ctaId": 648, "promptId": 123, "answerId": 456}] // a list of dictionaries if multiple filters applied
-   },
+      "tag": {"ids": [59], "matchingType": "allTags"}, // ids of the tags.  matchingType is "anyTags", "allTags", or "noneTags"
+      "hasContactsWithTags": {"ids": [59], "matchingType": "allTags"}, // same format as tag filter "city": ["Madison"], // list of cities of the users who should see the CTA "state": ["WI"], // list of states of the users who should see the CTA "zipCode": ["53201"], // list of zip codes of the users who should see the CTA },

-  "organizationId": 4 // can ignore this
+  "organizationId": 4 // should always be the same as your organization ID }
-}
 ```